amoore449/Me70_Final_Code/README.md

 ## Image Post Processing Code

-Analysis and extrapolation of position, acceleration, jerk, and velocity data for each video trial using datapoints generated from FIJI motion tracking
+Analysis and extrapolation of position, acceleration, jerk, and velocity data for each video trial using datapoints generated from FIJI motion tracking.

 ## Stoplight Code